-Unified Communication business phones systems combine a variety technologies into one seamless package.
-With a unified communications system, voice, data and video can be integrated into one system.
-We’ve reviewed our favourite picks for small businesses in 2018 below.
+Unified communication business phone systems combine a variety technologies into one seamless package.
+With a unified communications system, data, voice calls, video meetings, and instant messaging can be integrated into one system – which is especially helpful if your team are working remotely thanks to COVID-19.
+We’ve reviewed our favorite picks for small businesses in 2021 below.

 The FortiVoice 40, 40S, 70, 100 and 100T can accommodate up to 400 users without sacrificing any of the features offered by enterprise level phone systems.
 The FortiVoice phones are conveniently compact, which makes them perfect for small-to-mid size teams.

 Although the Fortivoice systems share several features with the Avaya and Cisco systems reviewed below it’s the Ring Group feature, which lets you have multiple phones ring when one extension or number is dialed, that distinguishes the FortiVoice system from the others.
 One potential drawback of the Fortivoice systems are that they don’t have sophisticated video and audio conferencing capabilities like the Avaya IP Office 500.